KitKat1930/Learning-HTML/README.md

 The fieldset element is used to group related inputs and labels together in a web form.
 Fieldset elements are block-level elements, meaning that they appear on a new line.

 The legend element acts as a caption for the content in the fieldset element.
 It gives users context about what they should enter into that part of the form.

+#### 8. CHECKBOX

+Forms commonly use checkboxes for questions that may have more than one answer.
+The input element with a type attribute set to checkbox creates a checkbox.